Modular Regression: Improving Linear Models by Incorporating Auxiliary Data: Discussion

 In the missing data literature, intermediate outcomes $Z$ are often utilized to estimate treatment effects under a conditional independence assumption (i.e., $X\indep Y\given Z$ in our setting) when the outcome $Y$ is difficult to measure~\citep{prentice1989surrogate,begg2000use,athey2016estimating,athey2019surrogate}.
 Incorporating intermediate outcomes improves the estimation efficiency when joint observations of $(X,Y,Z)$ are available.
 It also offers more flexibility in data usage because it allows to incorporate $(X,Z)$ and $(Z,Y)$ samples.
 However, the conditional independence assumption may not hold in practice, and the existing methods are highly specialized to estimating causal effects.

 In this work, we aim to build a framework for flexibly incorporating auxiliary information into generic estimation and prediction procedures while maintaining rigorous guarantees.
 Such information may come from other variables $Z$ in addition to the original features and responses in the training process; it may also be additional data sets that only cover a subset of variables.
-We will generalize the ideas of leveraging independence structures from the missing data literature to prediction problems such as (generalized) linear models, and develop more robust methods that work for general dependence patterns.
+We will extend the ideas of leveraging independence from the missing data literature to generalized and high-dimensional linear models, and develop more robust methods for general dependence patterns.
 Let us begin with the tasks we consider.

 \paragraph{A common algorithmic structure.} We focus on statistical learning algorithms that take the form